The PESO model is helpful in public relations.

 The PESO model divides the media landscape into four different media channel types:

 Don Bartholomew, vice president of digital research at Fleishman Hillard, presented a version of the PESO model in 2010.
-According to PR blogger and PR measurement expert Heather Yaxley, this is likely to be the earliest mention of the model:
+According to PR blogger and PR measurement expert Heather Yaxley, his 2010 article is likely to be the earliest mention of the model:

 “In June 2013, Gini Dietrich presented the first iteration of the PESO model you may recognise in a blog post: The Four Different Types of Media.
 It was followed in August by the post Mobile Marketing: Use the Four Media Types in Promotion, where she talked about integrating paid, earned, owned, and shared.”